 ABOUT LIZ

 Hello!
 I'm Liz.
-I'm a certified trauma professional, NARM® Practitioner, breathwork facilitator, MBEC, and a Licensed Mental Health Counseling graduate school student.
-I am passionate about destigmatizing mental health and helping others better understand themself, their body, their brain, and their habits to reach their goals and live in a state of acceptance and compassion rather than overwhelm, frustration, and shame.
+I'm a licensed associate therapist (LAPC), NARM® Master Therapist, breathwork facilitator, MBEC, and certified trauma professional.
+I am passionate about destigmatizing mental health and helping others better understand themself, their body, their brain, and their habits to cope with difficulties in life, reach their goals, and live in a state of acceptance and compassion rather than overwhelm, frustration, and shame.

-While I focus on all aspects of mental wellness, my specialties are in nutritional psychology (understanding how our brain and mindsets influence our habits, actions, and choices regarding health and wellness), relational trauma, complex trauma, and nervous system regulation.
+While I focus on all aspects of mental wellness, my specialties are in nutritional psychology (understanding how our brain and mindsets influence our habits, actions, and choices regarding health and wellness), relational trauma, complex trauma, chronic illness support, and nervous system regulation.

 From a very young age, I struggled with crippling anxiety and panic attacks.
-My inability to cope with my anxiety was a contributing factor in developing an eating disorder later on in life which ultimately led to the onset of multiple chronic illnesses and symptoms that impacted my life in difficult ways for years in my early twenties.
-You can listen to my story in more depth here but my own experiences are what brought me to this field and led me to become so passionate about psychology, mental health, and the relationship we have with ourselves.
+My inability to cope with my anxiety was a contributing factor in developing an eating disorder later on in life, which ultimately led to the onset of multiple chronic illnesses (POTS, OH, Fibromyalgia, CFS) and symptoms that impacted my life in difficult ways for years in my early twenties.
+While difficult to endure, these experiences are what brought me to this field and led me to become so passionate about psychology, mental health, and the relationship we have with ourselves.

-My undergraduate degree is in early childhood education and special education and while I did not stick on this career path, my degree played a large role in my passion for understanding human development as the majority of our belief systems, habits, experiences, and identities stem from childhood.
-After college, I decided to pivot and joined a mental health counseling graduate program.
-I have also completed several trainings and certifications in trauma, nutritional psychology, and nervous system regulation.
+My undergraduate degree is in early childhood education and special education and while I did not stick on this career path, my degree played a large role in my passion for understanding human development, as the majority of our belief systems, habits, and identities stem from childhood and early life experiences.
+After college, I decided to pivot and joined a mental health counseling graduate program to become a licensed therapist.
+I have also completed several trainings and certifications in trauma, nutritional psychology, eating disorder support, and nervous system regulation.

-Through my podcast, social media platforms, and blog, I aim to make mental wellness resources more accessible, destigmatize mental health, spread awareness and acceptance for those affected by psychological disorders, and advocate for those with chronic illnesses.
+Through my work as a therapist, social media platforms, and blog, I aim to shift the way we view health and wellness, destigmatize mental health and make resources more accessible, spread awareness and acceptance for those affected by psychological disorders, and advocate for those with chronic illnesses.

-Facing the parts of ourselves we are disconnected from, fearful of, feel shame towards, etc. is not easy but the connection to ourselves and others that we gain is worth it.
-I take a non-pathologizing approach to mental health and personal growth, meaning, viewing people through the lens of compassion and acceptance instead of judgement and understanding the impact that our environment has on our development.
-All people have inherent worth and dignity and everyone is capable of making positive changes in their lives.
+Facing the parts of ourselves we are disconnected from, fearful of, feel shame towards, etc. is not easy, but the connection to ourselves and others that we gain is worth it.
+I take a non-pathologizing approach to mental health and personal growth, meaning, viewing people through the lens of compassion and acceptance instead of judgment.
+I understand the impact that our environment has on our development and the way we function throughout life.
+I operate from the belief that all people have inherent worth and dignity, and everyone is capable of building resilience and making positive changes in their lives.

 1. Psychoeducation: In each program within the Unbounded Brand, you will learn about any psychology, neuroscience, nervous system regulation, and nutrition information that is relevant to that course.
 This information is broken down into easy-to-understand and apply concepts, and will help you to better understand yourself, your brain, and your body.